overvis/opcb-release/README.md

    [remotely using SSH](https://www.raspberrypi.com/documentation/computers/remote-access.html#introduction-to-remote-access)
    or through debugging console using USB-RS232TTL.
 Make sure that Raspberry Pi has access to the internet.
-3. Insert USB<>RS485 converter into the Raspberry Pi USB.
+3. Insert USB<>RS485 converter into the Raspberry Pi USB port.
 4. Run the following Bash command:

 ```bash